hatan4ik/Microservices-Roadmap/README.md

 ## Prerequisites

+Minimum (local quickstart):
-- Docker + Docker Compose
+- Docker Desktop / Docker Engine with Docker Compose v2
+- `make` (optional; you can use `docker compose` directly)

+For running tests locally:
-- Go 1.22+ (for the reference services)
+- Go 1.22+

+For Kubernetes chapters:
-- kubectl + a cluster (kind/minikube is fine) for the K8s chapters
+- `kubectl` + a cluster (kind/minikube is fine)

 Optional (for deeper chapters):
 - Argo CD or Flux